BUKIDNON TRAVEL GUIDE | How to get to Bukidnon UPDATED

 From Cagayan de Oro City:

-* Public transportation: as soon as you arrive in Cagayan de Oro, head to the Agora Bus Terminal in Lapasan.
+* If you’re taking the bus to Bukidnon, head to the Agora Bus Terminal in Lapasan.
 That’s where the Super 5 and Rural Transit Mindanao, Inc (RTMI) buses are.
 The RED RTMI buses are those that go to Bukidnon while Super 5 buses come in various colors.
 Look for the buses bound for either VALENCIA or DAVAO.
-Bus fare from Cagayan de Oro to Malaybalay City is P145.00 (airconditioned bus).
-Senior citizen or student fare is Php 115.00 Bukidnon’s capital, Malaybalay City, is roughly two and a half hours away and is where most, if not all, Kaamulan Festival activities are held.
+Bus fare from Cagayan de Oro to Malaybalay City is now around Php 250 (airconditioned bus).
+Bukidnon’s capital, Malaybalay City, is roughly two and a half hours away and is where most, if not all, Kaamulan Festival activities are held.

-There are also vans and taxis for hire.
+There are also vans and taxis for hire (pakyaw system).

 From Davao City: